Create and publish a data product using the Snowplow CLI MCP tool

 - Save the file locally to the appropriate location

-on the created file and report any validation issues.
+- Automatically validate the created structure and report any issues

 The price should be optional, not required.